Siyuan0703/SiyuanCheng-Portfolio/README.md

 ## 👋 About Me

-I am a Mechanical Engineer with experience in 4D radar system design, structural optimization, and advanced manufacturing processes.
-Passionate about creating innovative, efficient designs and improving engineering processes through research and technology.
+I am a highly self-motivated mechanical engineer with a strong background in mechanical engineering and product design.
+With a Master’s degree from Columbia University and hands-on experience at Huawei Technologies, I have developed a diverse simulation, design, and structural optimization skill set.
+My expertise includes CAD modeling, FEA simulations, and advanced manufacturing.
+I’m passionate about creating efficient, innovative solutions and always open to new challenges!

 ---